1. Blog

 On the flip side, sometimes you need that big bad machete-like AI to tackle tough issues.
 Large-scale models have access to vast amounts of data and processing power, which allows them to generate more complex content with greater accuracy.
 They might not be as easy to handle or integrate as smaller ones, but they sure pack a punch when it comes down to crunch time.

-I’ve worked with both kinds of models in my time in software development, and I’ve found that choosing between small and large-scale AI really depends on what you want out of your AI system.
+I’ve worked with both kinds of models in my time in custom software development, and I’ve found that choosing between small and large-scale AI really depends on what you want out of your AI system.

 Sometimes all you need is a quick decision-making tool that generates simple code fragments or strings based on some predefined patterns — something relatively mundane that doesn’t require heavy computational resources — so then small models would serve better just fine.